 Since 2008, prostate cancer mortality rates in Mary Immaculate community have steadily decreased.
 Newport News and Hampton rates are slightly above the Virginia rate (20.2) and the HP2020 target (21.8).
 York County's rate is below the Virginia rate and the HP2020 target.
 There is no data for Williamsburg.
 The strongest risk factors for developing Prostate cancer are age, race/ethnicity, and family history.
-Prostate cancer is the most commonly diagnosed cancer (excluding www.cancercoalitionofvirginia.org/VirginiaCancerData non-melanoma skin cancer) and the second leading cause of cancer death among men in the United States.
+The strongest cancer is the most commonly diagnosed cancer (excluding non-melanoma skin cancer) and the second leading cause of cancer death among men in the United States.